SveinnEirikur/s2-sr-parameter-optimization/README.md

 Code to accompany:

 Armannsson, S.E.; Ulfarsson, M.O.; Sigurdsson, J.; Nguyen, H.V.; Sveinsson, J.R.
 A Comparison of Optimized Sentinel-2 Super-Resolution Methods Using Wald’s Protocol and Bayesian Optimization.
 Remote Sens.
-2021, 13, 2192. https://doi.org/10.3390/rs13112192
+2021, 13, 2192. <https://doi.org/10.3390/rs13112192>

-Please reference the above paper if you use this code.
+Please reference the above paper if you use this code, available from <https://www.mdpi.com/2072-4292/13/11/2192>.

 ## Installation